 An employee at a California location of the Buffalo Wild Wings restaurant chain muted the national anthem before a football game on 11 September 2017, the 16th anniversary of the September 11th attacks, saying the anthem was divisive and citing company policy, according to several news reports.

-Later, the company appeared to confirm that there had been an incident involving the national anthem at the Eastvale location and issued an apology:
+Later, the company appeared to confirm an incident had occurred involving the national anthem at the Eastvale location and issued an apology:

 We apologize that Guests at the Eastvale, California location didn’t receive the positive sports viewing experience we strive to provide in all of our restaurants every day.
 This was the action of one individual and does not reflect our corporate practice.
 Our intent is to show game broadcasts in their entirety including the National Anthem, post-game interviews, and highlights.

-Joe Janaszek, Chief Marketing Officer for World Wide Wings, told us that the employee concerned no longer works for World Wide Wings, and emphasized that it was not company policy to turn down the volume during the National Anthem.
+Joe Janaszek, Chief Marketing Officer for World Wide Wings, told us that the employee concerned no longer works for World Wide Wings and emphasized that it was not company policy to turn down the volume during the playing of the national anthem:

 Janaszek pointed out that World Wide Wings CEO Tom Cook is a military veteran, and "could not be more disappointed about this incident."

-The controversy surrounding this episode comes in the midst of an ongoing public debate about the decision by some NFL players — in particular African-American players — to kneel during the National Anthem as a protest against police killings of unarmed African Americans.
+The controversy surrounding this episode came in the midst of an ongoing public debate about the decision by some NFL players -- in particular African-American players -- to kneel during the National Anthem as a protest against police killings of unarmed African Americans.